kmwtechnology/lucille/doc/site/content/en/docs/internals/document-model.md

 ### Reserved Fields with Triple-Underscore Prefix

-Internal control fields (`___dropped`, `___skipped`, `___children`) use a triple-underscore prefix that is unlikely to appear in user data and is invalid in most search engine schemas.
-This ensures they never collide with user data fields and are automatically stripped by the Indexer before sending to the search backend.
-The `validateFieldNames()` method prevents stages from accidentally writing to reserved fields.
+Internal control fields (`___dropped`, `___skipped`, `___children`) use a triple-underscore prefix.
+This keeps them out of the normal field namespace — a triple-underscore prefix is highly unlikely to collide with any user-defined field name — and makes them visually distinct from user data fields.
+The `validateFieldNames()` method prevents stages from accidentally writing to reserved fields by checking membership in `RESERVED_FIELDS`.

-The triple-underscore prefix was chosen over the original dot prefix (`.dropped`, `.skipped`, `.children`) because the dot character is used as a path separator in nested JSON access (`getNestedJson("a.b.c")`).
-A reserved field named `.children` would be ambiguous — is it a top-level field named `.children` or a nested path?
-The `___` prefix eliminates this conflict entirely.

 ### Field Name Validation on Every Write